wmcorless/paccoin/README.md

+version 0.1.4 beta

 paccoin a project based on blehcoin, a SHA256D based coin with Proof of Stake.

+Paccoin is a digital currency that users can send or receive paccoins to one another on the internet without the need for banks.
 It is the official currency of the future nation called Pacifica.
-Although many libertarian (freedom) minded individuals have spoken about forming a new nation that is based on libertarian principles, no one has succeeded in doing so until now.
-Pacifica is a nation based on the Kingdom of God, which will one day rule the world under the returning King Jesus.
-We believe that the only true freedom for people on earth will be based on a theocracy where Jesus is King.

 Official Website for Paccoin is www.pacifica-nation.com/paccoin